101st Motorized Division "Trieste": Western Desert Campaign

 In September 1941 the division disembarked in Libya for the Western Desert Campaign.
 The Trieste was immediately employed in the Siege of Tobruk covering the besieging forces right flank.
 The division then moved to Bir Hakeim to block British attacks from the southeastern desert.

 On 18 November 1941 the British Eighth Army launched Operation Crusader to relieve the siege of Tobruk.
 By 23 November the Trieste, together with the 55th Infantry Division "Savona", and 132nd Armored Division "Ariete" had knocked out about 200 British tanks, and a similar number of vehicles were disabled or destroyed.
 On 24 November, General Erwin Rommel ordered the Afrika Korps and Ariete to push east to relieve the Siege of Bardia and the frontier garrisons.
 The same day Trieste was sent further South to cover the right flank of Rommel's advance.
 On 6 December the Axis forces received the order to retreat westwards and the Trieste formed the rearguard and fought delaying battles at Bir Bellafaa, Sidi Breghish, Alem Hamza, and Suluq.

 After reorganizing at El Agheila the German-Italian Panzer Group Africa counterattacked on 21 January 1942 and drove British forces back to Ain el Gazala.
-On 26 May 1942 Axis forced commenced the Battle of Gazala.
+On 26 May 1942 Axis force commenced the Battle of Gazala.
 The plan was for the German divisions to outflank the British defenders by marching through the desert to the South of Bir Hakeim, with the two divisions of the Italian XX Army Corps covering the Germans left flank: the Ariete would attack Bir Hakeim, and the Trieste would open a gap in the minefield north of the Bir Hakeim to create a supply route for the German divisions on their drive to the coast.
 On 29 May the Trieste had broken through British lines and reached Got el Ualeb, while to the division's South the Battle of Bir Hakeim unfolded.
 On 8-11 June the Trieste participated in the assault on Bir Hakeim, which the French defenders abandoned on 11 June.
 On 12 June the Trieste took part in the destruction of the British 2nd and 4th Armoured Brigades south of the Knightsbridge position.
 From 19 June the Trieste participated in the Axis offensive to capture Tobruk, which fell on 21 June.
 The Trieste then pursued the retreating British forces and clashed with rearguards at Sidi Omar, Mersa Matruh until reaching El Alamein in Egypt.